Arsenal’s big money signing Granit Xhaka had gone largely under the radar for Arsenal during the 2016-17 season.

 According to the likes of Cascarino and his ilk, if you don’t run around like N’Golo Kante and make lots of tackles in midfield then you are not a midfielder.
 Grant Xhaka is a very different player who is able to knit his team together with razor sharp passing from deep.
 His ability to pick up the ball from his centre backs and spread passes all over the pitch has been a joy to behold, especially over the last few months.
-It seems like there is a good chance that many sports betting sites, especially ones that offer free bets, will have stakes on Xhaka being one of the best players in the Premier League next season.
+It seems like there is a good chance that many sports betting sites will have stakes on Xhaka being one of the best players in the Premier League next season.
 I’d bet my bottom dollar that Xhaka will be one of the best players in the Premier League next season.

 It is no coincidence that Mesut Özil had picked up his form at the same time as Granit Xhaka’s influence on the team was growing game by game.
 When Arsène Wenger had to pair the likes of Francis Coquelin, Aaron Ramsey or Mohammed Elneny together in midfield, Arsenal did not have the player to break the lines with incisive passes.
 When Santi Cazorla was ruled out through another serious injury they needed another player who had a little more craft when Arsenal had the ball, that is exactly what Granit Xhaka provided.

 When Arsène Wenger switched to the 3-4-2-1 system it gave the Swiss pass master the additional foundations for Xhaka to flourish further as explained so well on the Arsenal Vision Podcast.
 Now with another player behind him to cover his lack of pace and mobility and a wider pitch from the wing backs for Xhaka to spray those curving back spinning passes to, he gets to stamp his authority on matches on a regular basis.